 “Mr Hannibal Macarthur!
 I desire you will not imagine that I intend to lead your wife into extravagance, but I give her a bill of fare of every sort, in case you should at some future time require a more splendid set-out than would be prudent at present.”

 Married in England in 1812, Hannibal and Maria enjoyed wealth and prosperity from farming, trade and politics.
 They built a grand mansion, designed by the very fashionable architect John Verge, and moved in the colony’s ‘exclusive’ social circles for many years.
 Until, like so many over-extended pastoralists and traders, they suffered severe financial losses in the 1840s drought and economic ‘crash’ (that scenario sounds rather familiar).
-A long letter of advice was written to Maria by a ‘Mrs E’, understood to be her godmother Mrs Samuel Enderby.
+As Maria prepared for life in the distant colony, a ‘Mrs E’, understood to be Mrs Charles Enderby (nee Goodwyn) who Maria lived with as a child wrote her a letter of advice about entering New South Wales society.
 It concentrates on what Maria needed to know in order to present a fashionable, well provisioned table – with handy notes on managing the household servants.

 ‘Rules to be observed’

 Mrs E’s letter provided over 70 menu plans, there are several suggestions for ‘Family’ dinners and ‘Social’ dinners and dozens of menus for more formal dinners, anticipating between two and eighteen guests.
 There were ‘rules to be observed in giving Dinners’.
 Aside from the order of service and the correct arrangement of dishes, which The Curator will explore in a future post on setting the Regency table, you should: